Produce

 40°F–140°F

-Opened canned corn, like other perishable foods, should not be left at room temperature (between 40°F and 140°F) for more than 2 hours.
-If the ambient temperature is above 90°F (32°C), it should not be left out for more than 1 hour.
+Do not leave opened canned corn at room temperature for more than 2 hours.
+If the ambient temperature is above 90°F (32°C), discard after 1 hour.

 Expert Tips